eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 <!-- try: -->
     small Integer int = string.hash;

+It's important to understand that `small Integer` isn't a different type to `Integer`.
+So any `Integer` is directly assignable to a declaration of type `small Integer`, and the compiler will silently produce a narrowing conversion, which could result in silent overflow or loss of precision at runtime.

-Note that `small` is defined as a _hint_, and may be ignored by the compiler.
+Note also that `small` is defined as a _hint_, and may be completely ignored by the compiler.

 ### Java array types are represented by special Ceylon classes